Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/conversation-driven-dialog-builder.md

 * Auto-generation of tasks, fine tuning the configurations and expand on top of the conversation flow to provide the necessary logic and fulfillment elements leading to a fully functional bot.
 * Improved usability and intuitiveness.
 * Automatic sync between the views i.e changes to one view updates the other.

-!!!note

-    This document lists the features available exclusively in the conversation builder.
-This is in addition to the features available on Storyboard that are common to both storyboard and conversation builder.
-For the common features refer here.

 ## New Dialog Builder